dgcuenca/libraryClasses/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This project can be used as an example on how objects and list can be used
+> This project can be used as an example on how objects and list can be used with classes

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

-Visual Studio
+- Visual Studio

 ### Setup